the1lab/1lab/src/Cat/CartesianClosed/Free.lagda.md

 <details>
 <summary>Since the base terms in a $\Lambda$-signature have an arbitrary
 `Ty`{.Agda} as input (but a base type as output), we can only state the type of our last method after defining `Ty-elim`{.Agda}.
-It is, however,
+This type is, however,
 natural: we ask for a map $S(e) : S(\tau) \to_e f(y)$ lying over every
 basic term $e$.